Irn-Bru: Marketing

-Controversy

 One of the most controversial Irn-Bru television adverts evoked 1950s entertainment.
 A mother plays the piano, while the father and two children deliver a song which ends with the mother singing: "...even though I used to be a man".
 This advertisement was broadcast in 2000, but when it was repeated in 2003, it led to seventeen complaints about it being offensive to members of the transgender community.
 Issue A14 of the Ofcom Advertising Complaints bulletin reports that the children's response to their mother's claim was not offensive.
 According to the advertising agency Leith, the advertisement was meant to "create a sense of humour while confirming the maverick nature of the brand".
 However, the scene involving the mother shaving at the end of the advertisement was deemed by Ofcom to be "capable of causing offence by strongly reinforcing negative stereotypes", and so it was taken off the air.

 In 2003, an Irn-Bru commercial which showed a midwife trying to entice a baby from its mother's womb during a difficult delivery sparked fifty complaints.
 Some saw it as upsetting to women who had suffered miscarriages.
 One billboard that drew criticism featured a young woman in a bikini along with the slogan "Diet Irn-Bru.
 I never knew four-and-a-half inches could give so much pleasure".
 Another featured a picture of a cow with the slogan "When I'm a burger, I want to be washed down with Irn-Bru".
 This billboard resulted in over 700 complaints but was cleared by advertisement watchdogs.
 According to a 2003 BBC report, a billboard which featured a depressed goth and the slogan "Cheer up Goth.
 Have an Irn-Bru." was also criticised for inciting bullying.